martinsik/minecraft-dynmap-timemachine/README.md

 ![Scaled down image](https://raw.githubusercontent.com/martinsik/minecraft-dynmap-timemachine/master/doc/majncraft.3320.thumb.png)

-This is a scaled down image form original `20736x13824`px.
+This is a scaled down image form original `20736 x 13824`px.
 You can also [download full size 389 MB image](https://www.dropbox.com/s/hhq6jbuxyu6fmr0/majncraft.20736.full.png?dl=0).
 See example bellow.

 List of all parameter is as follows: